Blinken signals U.S. support for Ukraine with border meeting | MarketScreener

-Amid tight security, Blinken and Kuleba held talks in a tent at a border crossing, where refugees, mostly women and children, were also crossing with their belongings in rolling luggage and backpacks.
+Amid tight security, Blinken and Kuleba held talks in a tent on the border where refugees, mostly women and children, were also crossing with their belongings in rolling luggage and backpacks.

 The two men walked on both sides of a painted line that appeared to mark the end of Polish territory.